masterofpi11436/rrjweb/README.md

 php artisan config:clear
 php artisan view:clear

-# Execute this command in powershell if npm will not run

-Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned

-# Install Tailwind for project (must be in project file)
-npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p

-npm run dev

-add @vite('resources/css/app.css') in the <head> Element

-# For production (Won't see changes while developing)

-npm run build

 # Admin Dashboard
 Dashboard for the IT administrator to manage all users and all applications